 Say you want to route various apps via AUM into Jamm.

-You can't load multiple instances of JP in an iOS host, that's the nature of the complex libpd global issue that prevents us making Jamm an Auv3 plugin.
+You can't load multiple instances of JP in an iOS host, that's the nature of the complex libpd global issue that prevents us from making Jamm an Auv3 plugin.
 But, there’s always a workround!

-To route two apps into JP using AUM you need to setup a mix bus and route the two apps into a bus, then choose that bus as the input for the channel you add JP on.
+To route two apps into JP using AUM you need to set up a mix bus and route the two apps into a bus, then choose that bus as the input for the channel you add JP on.
 See screenshot using bus A.

 The Input Source level will always be seen on the meter to the left of the Input Gain slider no matter if Monitor is on or off.
-The level can be adjusted using the Sources own volume and the InputGain..
-Keep the level out of the red to avoid distortion.
+The level can be adjusted using the Sources own volume and the InputGain.

 Controls whether the Input Source will play through and be heard via Jamm.